Florence Helena McGillivray: Early life, education and career

-Florence McGillivray was born in Pickering Township in Ontario on March 1, 1864.
+Florence McGillivray was born in Pickering Township in Canada West on March 1, 1864.
 She was the eleventh of thirteen children, and the youngest female of the Scottish immigrant farmer, George McGillivray (1813-1894) and his wife, Caroline Amelia Fothergill McGillivray (1828-1909).

 In 1870, the family moved to Inverlynn, a house located at 1300 Gifford Street in Whitby, Ontario.
 To this day, the property has remained in the possession of George McGillivray's descendants.
 The children attended a grammar school in Whitby, and since McGillivray had shown artistic talent in her early years, she attended the Central Ontario School of Art (now the Ontario College of Art) in Toronto, where she studied with William Cruikshank.
 McGillivray then began taking private lessons from teachers such as Farquhar McGillivray Knowles and Lucius Richard O'Brien.

 In the 1890s, McGillivray was renowned for painting on china.
 From 1892 until 1905, she worked as an art teacher at an all boys’ school, Pickering College in Pickering, Ontario, and in Whitby at the Ontario Ladies’ College (now Trafalgar Castle School) as a resident art teacher from 1906 to 1923.

 In 1912, she went to France to study at the Académie de la Grande Chaumière with Lucien Simon and Émile-René Ménard (1862–1930).
 But her real inspiration was the artist Frédéric Fiebig and though she experimented at first with a wide range of Post-Impressionist styles, she began to work in a style that reflected his influence, involving the use of the palette knife and with a heavier application of paint.
 That year, she showed her new work at the Salon des Beaux Arts.